steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 ns-3 coding style to allow E-macs developers' editor to recognize the document type.
 Following, licensing terms and an introduction to what we are simulating are displayed.
-Header includes are ordered from most general to particular funtionalities within ns-3 and Kodo.
+Header includes are ordered from most general to particular functionalities within ns-3 and Kodo.
 From ns-3, the necessary modules are:

 * Core module: For simulation event handling.
-This module provide a set of class-based APIs that control the simulation behaviour.
+This module provide a set of class-based APIs that control the simulation behavior.
 It is essential for every ns-3 simulation.
 * Network module: For creation and management of simulated devices. ns-3 has mainly two building blocks which represent a transmission/reception